Consensys/quorum-profiling/tps-monitor/README.md

 **In both modes it exposes the TPS data (aggregated per second) via http endpoint.**

+## !!!Note
+`tpsmonitor` has the capability to push the metrics data to a `influxdb`.
+It also has the capability to expose a `prometheus` end point from where the data can be pulled.
+Please refer to [Usage](#usage) for further details on this

 ## Building the source

 Building tpsmonitor requires Go (version 1.13 or later).
 You can install it using your favourite package manager.
 Once the dependencies are installed, run